Student Data Privacy, Student Records, FERPA, ISSRA and SOPPA

 School District 89 is committed to protecting student privacy.
 There are numerous federal and state laws that govern student records and student privacy including the federal law commonly referred to as FERPA (Family Educational Rights and Privacy Act), ISSRA (Illinois School Student Records Act), and a recent Illinois law called SOPPA (Student Online Privacy and Protection Act).
-Our Illinois State Board of Education has more information for parents that can be accessed here and the U.S. Department of Education also have resources for parents about student records and student data at this link.
-A video here from the U.S. Dept. of Education can be viewed for more information about the topic.
+A quick summary of each is on our ‘Data Privacy Laws’ page that can be accessed here.
+A video from the U.S. Dept. of Education can be viewed for more information about FERPA by clicking below.

 The district has filters and firewalls in place to protect our students from accessing harmful information on the Internet and protect the privacy of our student information.
-The district also utilizes LearnPlatform, a third-party platform, that provides us with insights to help us evaluate whether apps, websites, or software platforms are effective and information on how these relate to student privacy.
 We as a district approve the website, apps, and software platforms to be used by staff, students, and/or parents.
 Sometimes the websites, apps, or software platforms will only be approved and used for certain groups.
-Please visit our Public Product Library at this link here.
-Also you can click here for our state page that lists the data elements for each of our products that we use.

 School District 89 creates, collects, and maintains certain student data elements to provide a richer educational experience for students for our curriculum and a more individualized learning experience and are compiled in our Student Information System.
 The third parties require some components of this student data to provide usernames, passwords, and other data elements to access and track student achievement as well as report it to the school.
 Not all our student data is shared to third parties and none of our third parties own or sell student or school data.